StanBgy/representational_tuning/README.md

 1. Run `src/main.py` to generate all fitted models
 2. Run `export_to_corticalsurface.ipynb` to export to cortical surface
-3. Run MATLAB `analysis.m` for statistical tests and figure generation
+3. Run MATLAB `analysis.m` for statistical tests and figure generation.
+Some extra information were added to the figures in Adobe Illustrator based on the outputs of the statistical test.

 ---